 Number of shares Market Value (Yen bn) Number of shares Market Value (Yen bn)

-Please refer to the list below for the detail of strategic shareholdings.
+Please refer to the company list below for the detail of strategic shareholdings.

 Company list of strategic shareholdingsExcel